Italian Pasta Tariff 2026: The 107% Anti-Dumping Scare vs. Reality What Shoppers Need to Know

 Should I stockpile Italian pasta just in case?

-Keeping a reasonable supply (1-2 months' worth) of your favorite Italian pasta brands isn't a bad idea — dried pasta stores well for 1-2 years unopened.
-However, don't panic-buy.
-The tariff drama has largely resolved, and Italian pasta is currently on shelves at roughly normal prices.
+Keeping a reasonable supply of your favorite Italian pasta brands is reasonable.
+Dried pasta stores well for 1-2 years unopened.
+But don't panic-buy.
+The tariff drama has largely resolved and Italian pasta is currently on shelves at roughly normal prices.
 Massive hoarding would be wasteful and unnecessary.